srmbackisdeveloper/srmbackisdeveloper/README.md

 ### Hi 👋

 - 💬 Syrymbek Zhumazhan
-- 🔭 Golang Backend Developer
-- 🔭 Ex React Frontend Developer
+- 🔭 Fullstack Developer (Go/Python, React)
-- 🌱 Computer Science
+- 🌱 Computer Science, NU

 <!--
 Here are some ideas to get you started: